Delegation vs Outsourcing vs Hiring (How to Choose the Right Model at Each Revenue Stage)

 Three characteristics separate delegation from alternatives:

-Ownership split (you own outcome, they own execution)
+Ownership split: You own outcome, they own execution.

-Context transfer (you provide the framework, they execute within it)
+Context transfer: You provide the framework, they execute within it.

-Quality responsibility (you check work, they improve based on feedback)
+Quality responsibility: You check work, they improve based on feedback.

 Understanding the distinction changes resource allocation decisions.

-Cost of confusion: Yuki at $73K monthly spent $42K annually on outsourcing that should’ve been delegation.
 She hired agencies for repetitive tasks (social media, email management, calendar scheduling) at $3,500/month when a VA could handle the same work at $1,200/month with proper delegation.

 $3,500 - $1,200 = $2,300 monthly savings